MicrosoftDocs/power-automate-docs/articles/desktop-flows/work-queues-manage.md

 4. In the work queue list, select the work queue you would like to edit.
 5. Select **Edit work queue** on the toolbar and update the values in the update pane.
 6. (Optional) Enter a **description** for the work queue.
 7. (Optional) Enter a **work queue key** for the work queue.
 When provided, the value must be unique within this queue.
-If left empty, a unique value will be automatically provided by the system.
+If left empty, a unique value is automatically provided by the system.
 8. (Optional) Activate this section and select a default lifespan value for work queue items in the **Items expire after** fields.
 9. Select **Save**.